The Origins of Shamanism

 Shamanism has a long and storied history, considered by some to have originated in Siberia, where members of indigenous tribes would gather the sometimes poisonous and highly psychoactive fly agaric or Amanita muscaria mushroom.
 But when this practice was recognized and classified as shamanism, it became apparent many cultures around the world conducted similar practices.

 It might just be the oldest spiritual practice in the world – one that is not necessarily based on faith in a particular god, but rather based on animism, the belief that everything is living and has a spirit.

 Shamanism has persisted all over the world since its inception in ancient native cultures, including Siberian, Indian, Native American, and South American Shamans.
 Shamanism has had to fight oppression from governments and religions worldwide that perceive it to be a manic and primitive tradition.
 But its mysticism and continued practice remain strong throughout disparate tribal cultures, many of which had little to no contact for centuries, despite their very similar traditions, beliefs, and rituals.

 So what is shamanism?
 Shamanism is thought to be the key to existence — as long as shamanic rituals are practiced we will continue to exist.
 Shamans are a link between our plane and higher planes of existence.
 They link to the spirit world in order to heal, contact deceased ancestors, influence the weather, and uplift consciousness.

 Duties of the Shaman

 This state is achieved through different methods, depending on the traditions of the particular culture.
 North American shamans, like those in Native American tribes, are known to induce an ecstatic state through deprivation techniques like fasting and isolation.
-South American and Siberian shamans are known to use hallucinogens and intoxicants to induce the ecstatic state, including mushrooms, peyote, Ayahuasca and alcohol.
+South American and Siberian shamans are known to use hallucinogens and intoxicants to induce the ecstatic state, including mushrooms, peyote, Ayahuasca, or alcohol.

 North American Shamans